fenago/kafka-training/labs/lab8.3/README.md

 Welcome to the session 8 lab 3.
 The work for this lab is done in `~/kafka-training/lab8.3`.
 In this lab, you are going to Kafka SASL PLAIN.

-Please refer to the [Kafka course notes](https://goo.gl/a4kk5b) for any updates or changes to this lab.

-Find the latest version of this lab [here](https://gist.github.com/RichardHightower/bb989e89db38c092795ad108edd45b7d).

 ## Kafka and SASL PLAIN